What is the Suzuki Vitara?

 Suzuki’s list prices aren’t as super-cheap as they used to be, so the Vitara doesn’t immediately look like a massive bargain.
 However, all models are well-equipped, and the Vitara holds its value well, which is helping Suzuki create some very impressive finance deals.
 APR details and so forth can vary, but at the time of writing our finance editor is keen to stress the Vitara is one of the best value cars on sale.

 First-generation Suzuki Vitara (1988-2000)

 You might be confused to see just one former Suzuki Vitara generation listed here, when two other models were sold between 1998 and 2015.
-That’s because they were labelled Grand Vitara, and our system (hi Keith Jones!) treats them separately as a result.
+That’s because they were labelled Grand Vitara, and our system treats them separately as a result.

 Anyway, the original Vitara was available as a three-door, a three-door convertible and a five-door.
-It was quite a basic thing by modern standards, but also helped create the fashion-led ‘soft-roader’ segment that prioritised looks over farm hand-style off-road capability, and thus is a direct precursor of the current crossover SUV movement.
+It was quite a basic car by modern standards, but also helped create the fashion-led ‘soft-roader’ segment that prioritised looks over farm-hand style off-road capability, and thus is a direct precursor of the current crossover SUV movement.

 Despite this, some proper four-wheel drive hardware made it reasonably capable off-road – but it was in having an on-road driving experience that wasn’t akin to tractor that really made it stand out at the time, even if what’d we expect that to mean has shifted considerably since then.